datopian/datahub/site/content/blog/create-a-website-from-scratch.md

 ---
-title: 'Tutorial 1: Create a website from scratch using Markdown and PortalJS'
+title: 'Tutorial 1: Create a website from scratch using Markdown and Flowershow'
 date: 2023-06-20
 authors: ['Ola Rubaj']
 filetype: 'blog'
 ---

-In this tutorial we will walk you through creating an elegant, fully functional website written in simple markdown and published with PortalJS.
+In this tutorial we will walk you through creating an elegant, fully functional website written in simple markdown and published with Flowershow.

 By the end of this tutorial you will:

-- have a working markdown-based website powered by PortalJS.
+- have a working markdown-based website powered by Flowershow.
 - be able to edit the text and add pages, all from an online interface without installing anything.

 Below is a screenshot of how the final website will look like: